 - 8.4.2 Objections and Review.
 Any party who objects to the proposed budget, or to such party's allocable share thereof, may apply to the Court Within thirty (39) days of receipt of the proposed budget from Watermaster for review and modification.
 Any such objection shall be duly noticed to all interested parties and heard within thirty (30) days of notice. - 8.4.3 Notice of Assessment.
 After thirty (30) days from delivery of Matermaster's proposed hudget, or after the order of Court settling any objections thereto, Watermaster shall serve notice on all parties to be assessed of the amount of assessment and the required payment schedule. - 8.4.4 Payment.
-All assessments for Matermaster expenses shall be namedle on the dates designated in the notice of assessment: - 8.5 Review of Matermaster Activities.
+All assessments for Matermaster expenses shall be nameable on the dates designated in the notice of assessment. - 8.5 Review of Matermaster Activities.

-- Although Ponjey Concedures.
-All actions of Waternasser vother tills budget and assessment marrety, which are executive for in Paradents.
-(1.4.2) shall be subject to review by the Court on its own motion of on motion by any party, is follows: - 8.5.1.1 Noticed Motion.
+- A.b.1 Review Dispuddings.
+All actions of Watermasser vother bits sudget and assessment marriers, which are ordered. for it Particular, 0.4.7) shall be subject to review by the Court on its own motion of on motion by any party, is follows: - 8.5.1.1 Noticed Motion.
 Any party may, by a regularly noticed motion, apply to the Court for review of any Watermaster's action.
 Notice of such motion shall be served personally or mailed to Watermaster and to all active parties. - 5.3.2.3 The Nove Mature of Progressions.
 Them the filing of any such motion, the Court shall require the moving party to notify the active parties of a date for taking evidence and argument, and on the date so designated shall review de novo the question at issue.
 Maternaster's findings or decision, if any, may be received in evidence at said hearing, but shall not constitute presumptive or prima facie proof of any fact in issue.